INSIDE ALBERT SHIFTY

 Two paperback editions came out on Star in 1977 & possibly a hardback edition on WH Allen but never seen one...

 The first (and most common) paperback edition features a bright yellow cover, the familiar Star Stanley Morgan logo and a lady's thumb and forefinger, scarlet painted nails, holding...um...a screw...geddit?
 Just unearthed is a rarer Star paperback second cover that fits the theme of the other Star Tobin/Horn/Randy Comfort books - ie a semi-naked lady this time with what I believe would commonly be referred to as "pendulous breasts" - hammering a nail into the floor for no particular reason.
-3/10 for the first edition and 7/10 for the second.
+3/10 for the first edition and even less for the second (she needs to have a health & safety at work assessment I reckon).